yulingtianxia/MessageThrottle/README.md

 You can assign an instance or (meta)class to `target` property.
 When you assign an instance to `target`, MessageThrottle will only restrict messages send to this instance.
 If you want to restrict a class method, just using `mt_metaClass()` to get it's meta class, and assign the meta class to `target`.
 Rules with instance `target` won't conflict with each other, and have a higher priority than rules with class `target`.

 `MTRule` also define the mode of performing selector.
 There are three modes defined in `MTMode`: `MTModePerformFirstly`, `MTModePerformLast` and `MTModePerformDebounce`.
+[This demo](http://demo.nimius.net/debounce_throttle/) shows the difference between throttle and debounce.

 The default mode is `MTModePerformDebounce`. `MTModePerformDebounce` will restart timer when another message arrives during `durationThreshold`.
 So there must be a delay of `durationThreshold` at least.